BankerDerek/CS202-Semester-Exam/README.md

 Semester Project By Derek Banker, Connor Riche, and Sulton Kholmatov

 Connor's Contributions:
 Created initial makefile.
-Wrote .h and .cpp files for GainAdjustment, LowPassFilter, and Processor classes.
+Wrote .h and .cpp files for GainAdjustment, LowPassFilter, and AudioProcessor classes.
 Assisted in making a viable Compression class.
-Made many small changes and fixes to main files with the goal of successful compiling Wrote the doxygen documentation for the .h files of Processor, LowPassFilter, GainAdjustment
+Made many small changes and fixes to main files with the goal of successful compiling Wrote the doxygen documentation for the .h files of AudioProcessor, LowPassFilter, GainAdjustment and Echo classes